rozwalak/Vibe_Analysis/refinement_workflow.md

 mv SRS473742.tmp.bam SRS473742.bam && \
 samtools index -@ 8 SRS473742.bam
 ```
-Ideally, do not create a separate rule but incorporate it into existing panmap rule if possible.
+Ideally, do not create a separate rule but incorporate it into the existing panmap rule if possible.
 If it's not a good solution, create a new rule in snakemake.

-## Change #3
+## Change #4
 Replace MapDamage2 with pyDamage (https://pydamage.readthedocs.io/en/latest/), which is faster.

 Remove mapdamage2 from rules and incorporate pyDamage, for running a command: